whs-hof/whs-hof.github.io/readme.md

 - finally updated to 2023 standards®

 ### to-do:
-- [ ] Move repo to new GitHub account
 - [ ] Continue testing with iframes (Blackboard SUCKS)
 - [ ] Finalize designs
 - [ ] Finish the test pages (homepage and example class)